-We have put together a comprehensive list of vital metrics which we track on daily basis & hope these will help others too.
+We have put together a list of 16 call center metrics which we track on a daily basis & hope these will help others too.

-It is a measure of how products and services supplied by a company meet or surpass customer expectation.
-C-SAT is based on customer’s experience with the support or service.
+It is a measure of how products and services supplied by a company meet or surpass customer expectations.
+C-SAT is based on the customer’s experience with support or service.
 The scoring for this answer is most often based on a 0 to 10 scale.

 Average Handling Time (AHT) is a key measure for any contact center planning system, as it tells you how long a new item of work takes to be handled and not just the talk time.

-3) Revenue Per Call (RPC: In case of Up sell)
+Revenue Per Call (RPC: In case of Upsell)

 Revenue Per Call (RPC) is usually used in sales projects which calculates the effort of a representative with respect to increasing sales.
-RPC can be calculated by dividing the total amount of sale by total number of calls.
+RPC can be calculated by dividing the total amount of sales by the total number of calls.

 First Call Resolution is properly addressing the customer’s need the first time they call, thereby eliminating the need for the customer to follow up with a second call.

-Quality Scores is by far the most common metric used.
+Quality Score is by far the most common metric used.
 It provides the ability to look at the overall caller experience and the conversations that agents are using on their phone calls.

 A service-level agreement is an agreement between two or more parties where one is the customer and the others are service providers.
 The contract may involve financial penalties and the right to terminate the contract if the SLA metrics are consistently missed.

-The Active and Waiting Calls measures current volume of active calls compared to the number of callers waiting to be patched through to an agent.
-This is a real-time status metric that should be shared with all the agents to offer them insight on their performance.
-Agents should be encouraged to resolve calls on a timely basis in order to get to the next caller in queue and not keep the callers on wait.
+The Active and Waiting Calls measure the current volume of active calls compared to the number of callers waiting to be patched through to an agent.
+This is a real-time status metric that should be shared with all the agents to offer them insight into their performance.
+Agents should be encouraged to resolve calls on a timely basis in order to get to the next caller in the queue and not keep the callers on hold.

 Call Abandonment measures the number of calls that are disconnected before they can be connected to one of your agents.
 This metric is closely related to Service Level and Customer Satisfaction.
 Customers do are not expected to be patient.
 They will hang up and possibly switch their brand loyalties.